Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You have advantage on all skill checks made to use the Hide minor action in combat.

 ### Sadistic
-After you apply at least two stacks of an affliction, apply another stack of that same affliction.
+After you apply at least one stack of an affliction to a creature that already has a stack of that same condition, apply two additional stacks of that affliction.
+This effect does not trigger itself.

 ### Sneaky
 When you miss a creature with an attack while hidden, you remain hidden and any invisibility you may have is not broken if it normally would be.